rutujawaghahchoure/FetchApplication/README.md

 This application is submitted as a part of a take home assesment for Fetch. <br>

 ## Approach used<br>
-Since this my first attempt to developing an Android Application I took help from the internet and learned a lot in the process.
-I started with creating the design of the application first and then implementing the functionality.
-I have used the Volley Library to handle the network requests and used the Singleton Pattern as only one instance of class will be created.
-By using the Singleton pattern network requests can be limited ensuring only once instance is created and requests are handled in the order they are received.
-I have made use of the callbacks to handle asynchronous requests.
-The purpose of using callback is it offers a way to schedule a method call to occur when another method finishes its task.
+Since this is my first attempt at developing an Android Application, I sought help from the internet and learned a lot in the process.
+I started by creating the design of the application first and then implementing the functionality.
+I used the Volley Library to handle network requests and employed the Singleton Pattern, ensuring that only one instance of the class will be created.
+By using the Singleton pattern, network requests can be limited, ensuring that only one instance is created, and requests are handled in the order they are received.
+I have made use of callbacks to handle asynchronous requests.
+The purpose of using callbacks is that they offer a way to schedule a method call to occur when another method finishes its task.<br><br>

+##Installation<br>
+To run the application on your local system, you will need to install the latest JDK version and the Android Studio Application.<br><br>

+Follow the steps below:<br><br>

+1. Git clone the repository.<br><br>

+2. Open the Android Studio Application, then open the file you cloned in the application.<br><br>

+3. Once all the plugins are completed, you can click the green Run button at the top right.<br><br>

+Note: You will also need to install the Android SDK version for the emulator to start and launch a device (this installation is part of the Android Studio Application installation process).<br><br>